 Basically, the manga opens with anime Episode 2, which means the intrigue built up to the plot twist slower in comparison.
 At the same time, the manga spent more time on the dialogue and interactions between the characters in order to build them up at the beginning.

 While some might try to blame the voice actor, the real issue is that books better developed the character by revealing how completely disillusioned he’s become after losing the one person he could call family.
 Deeply emotionally damaged, Kimizuka is understandably cynical and apathetic about life in general, so it takes Natsunagi and her special heart to spark change.
+This difference in tone only becomes apparent in later episodes.

 Speaking of Natsunagi, she has her own inner conflict since she feels guilty or inadequate about not living up to Siesta’s legacy.
 She faces an identity crisis, not knowing how this heart influences her personality and whether she’s just a replacement for Siesta rather than being her own person.
 While the anime’s early episodes do establish this struggle on-screen to a certain extent it’s difficult to convey these conflicts without inner monologues and narrative.